 Tare sauce would be the closest sauce to eel sauce.
 It is very much like teriyaki sauce and is commonly made of soy sauce, sugar, and mirin.

-2. Unagi eel sauce is another name for eel sauce.
+1. Unagi sauce is another name for eel sauce.

-3. The best substitute for sake or mirin is apple cider vinegar.
+2. The best substitute for sake or mirin is apple cider vinegar or rice vinegar.

-4. Wondering how to make this sugar-free and healthy?
-Use honey!
+3. Wondering how to make this sugar-free and healthy?
+Use honey or maple syrup!

-5. Cook the sauce on high the entire time to reduce and make a glaze.
+4. Cook the sauce on high heat the entire time to reduce and make a glaze.

-6. Buy a squeeze bottle for easy storage.
+5. Buy a plastic squeeze bottle for easy storage.

-7. Keep whisking your reduction to keep the foam going, it’s a sign the sauce is reducing.
+6. Continue whisking your reduction to keep the foam down; it’s a sign that the sauce is reducing.

-8. Don’t boil for too long it will get so thick you’ll hardly be able to squeeze it out.
+7. Don’t boil for too long, as it’ll become so thick that you’ll hardly be able to squeeze it out.

-9. Although hoisin sauce is not quite like eel sauce you can interchange the two sauces.
-Hoisin sauce has more flavor from seasonings like pepper and garlic whereas eel Unagi sauce is a simple reduction of ingredients.
+8. Although hoisin sauce is not quite the same as eel sauce, you can interchange the two sauces.
+Hoisin sauce has more flavor from seasonings like pepper and garlic, whereas unagi sauce is a simple reduction of ingredients.

 Did you like this Japanese eel sauce?
 Tell me what you made this eel sauce for besides sushi in the comments below!